Giants hit 10 doubles in 10-4 win over Dodgers

 ROSTER MOVES

 The Giants recalled RHP Landen Roupp from Triple-A Sacramento and designated RHP Spencer Howard for assignment.
-Roupp pitched two innings in relief, allowing one run and two hits with three strikeouts and a walk.
+Roupp pitched 2 2/3 innings in relief, allowing three runs and three hits with two walks and three strikeouts.

 UP NEXT